MCorentin/sra-cleaning/README.md

 ## Motivation

 When an assembly is submitted to the SRA, some checks are performed, including a Contamination check.
 The SRA then sends a "Contamination.txt" file containing a list of sequences to remove / trim.
-This script will parse the "Contamination.txt" file and output ready-to-submit assembly (FASTA) and annotation (GFF) files to submit to SRA after the contamination cleaning.
+This script will parse the "Contamination.txt" file and output ready-to-submit assembly (FASTA) and annotation (GFF) files to submit to SRA.

 **The script is performing some sanity checks to assess if the proper changes were made to the assembly, but it is highly recommended to manually check the output files!**